-Master of Divinity (M.Div.)
+Master of Divinity (MDiv)

-The Master of Divinity degree (92 credits) is traditionally the most common seminary degree for equipping those whose desire is to serve the Lord in some type of professional ministry capacity.
+The Master of Divinity degree (94 credits) is traditionally the most common seminary degree for equipping those whose desire is to serve the Lord in some type of professional ministry capacity.
 It is especially common among those seeking preparation for pastoral or classroom ministry, or any other ministry where the primary task is expositing the Word of God.
 However, anyone whose ministry goals will be furthered by obtaining a firm grasp of the Scriptures, including the original languages, will benefit from a Master of Divinity degree from Grace School of Theology.

-At Grace, the M.Div. degree is uniquely structured to balance biblical and theological studies with ministry skills courses that will result not only in increased knowledge of God's Word, but also preparation for the common demands of everyday ministry.
-The 92-credit hour degree typically takes three years to complete.
-Only 28 credit hours of this Program are transferrable from another accredited institution.
+At Grace, the MDiv degree is uniquely structured to balance biblical and theological studies with ministry skills courses that will result not only in increased knowledge of God's Word, but also preparation for the common demands of everyday ministry.
+The 94-credit hour degree typically takes a little over 3 years to complete (if one attends full time).
+Students may transfer up to 28 credits into the MDiv. program that are from another accredited graduate institution.

-M.Div.
-Program Learning Outcomes
+MDiv Program Learning Outcomes

-Upon successful completion of the M.Div.
-Program the student will be able to:
+Upon successful completion of the MDiv Program the student will be able to:

-- Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament. - Articulate a synthesis of every major category of systematic theology and trace its development throughout church history. - 3.
-Understand and articulate the Free-Grace principles of progressive sanctification - 4.
-Demonstrate a working knowledge of biblical Hebrew and Greek. - Lead a local church or para-church ministry by utilizing practical ministry skills and communicating effectively.
+- 1. Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament. - Articulate a synthesis of every major category of systematic theology and trace its development throughout church history. - 3.
+Understand and articulate the Free-Grace principles of progressive sanctification. - 4.
+Demonstrate a working knowledge of biblical Hebrew and Greek. - 5.
+Lead a local church or para-church ministry by utilizing practical ministry skills and communicating effectively. - 6.
+Communicate effectively, orally and in writing.